Spread: a measure of the size of metric spaces: Introduction

-In the first section we recall Leinster and Cobbold's diversity measures~\cite{LeinsterCobbold:Diversity} and show how that gives rise to the spread $\RMS$ of a metric space as the order-zero diversity of the metric space equipped with the uniform probability distribution.
-This means that the spread can be thought of as an analogue of the number of species in an ecosystem.
-We all see that there is a spread $\qRMS$ of order $q$ for all $0\le q \le \infty$ and relate these to generalized means.
+In the first section we show how the spread can be thought of as the analogue of the number of species in an ecosystem.
+We recall Leinster and Cobbold's diversity measures~\cite{LeinsterCobbold:Diversity} and show how that gives rise to the spread $\RMS$ of a metric space as the order-zero diversity of the metric space equipped with the uniform probability distribution.
+We also see that there is a spread $\qRMS$ of order $q$ for all $0\le q \le \infty$ and relate these to generalized means.

-In the second section we compare the spread with Leinster's notion~\cite{Leinster:Magnitude} of the magnitude of a metric space.
+In the second section we show how the spread relates to Leinster's magnitude~\cite{Leinster:Magnitude} and how the spread can be thought of as being better behaved.
 We show that if the space has a positive definite `similarity matrix' then the magnitude is an upper bound for the spread, and if the space is homogeneous then the magnitude is equal to the spread.
 We then go on to consider a space with no magnitude, or rather, a space whose magnitude profile is discontinuous and see that the spread profile is very similar, but much better behaved.
 Finally in this section we see that two spaces with the same magnitude profile can have different spread profiles.

-In the third section we show that the definition of spread generalizes immediately to infinite metric spaces which are equipped with a measure.
-We calculate the spread of $L_\ell$ the straight line interval of length $\ell$ with the usual Lebesgue measure and show that for large $\ell$ the spread is approximately $\ell/2+\ln 2$.
+In the third section we generalize the definition of spread to non-finite metric spaces with a measure, calculate the spread of a straight line interval and relate the asymptotic behaviour of the spread to the volume and total scalar curvature of Riemannian manifolds.
+Explicitly, we calculate the spread of $L_\ell$ the straight line interval of length $\ell$ with the usual Lebesgue measure and show that for large $\ell$ the spread is approximately $\ell/2+\ln 2$.
 Then we consider the spread of compact Riemannian manifolds, giving the spread of the $n$-sphere explicitly, and we show that asymptotically, as the manifold is scaled up, the leading order terms in the spread are determined by the volume and the total scalar curvature of the manifold.